phaserjs/phaser/README.md

 * Loader.audiosprite has a new `autoDecode` parameter.
 If `true` the audio file will be decoded immediately upon load.
 * Tile.properties is now unique to that specific Tile, and not a reference to the Tileset index bound properties object.
 Tile.properties can now be modified freely without impacting other tiles sharing the same id (#1254)
 * PIXI.TextureSilentFail is a boolean that defaults to `false`.
 If `true` then `PIXI.Texture.setFrame` will no longer throw an error if the texture dimensions are incorrect.
 Instead `Texture.valid` will be set to `false` (#1556)
+* InputHandler.enableDrag with a boundsRect set now takes into account the Sprites anchor when limiting the drag (thanks @unindented #1593)
+* InputHandler.enableDrag with a boundsSprite set now takes into account both the Sprites anchor and the boundsSprite anchor when limiting the drag.

 ### Bug Fixes